-Table 13 .2 Unit Rent Standard by Component Activity Funding Requirement Frequency of Review Rent Reasonable The unit's gross rent must be rent reasonable.
+Unit Rent Standard By Component Table 13.2 Frequency Activity Funding Requirement of Review Rent Reasonable The unit's gross rent must be rent reasonable.
 Units with gross rents that exceed rent reasonableness standards may not be leased with CoC funds.
-Fair Market Rent Leasing СоС/ННАР As long as the unit's gross rent is rent reasonable, the gross rent may exceed FMR; however, the amount paid with CoC-leasing funds may not exceed the current published FMR.
-Therefore, if the gross rent exceeds FMR, CoC leasing funds may pay for a portion of the rent up to the FMR amount and the difference must be paid with other, non-CoC funds.
-Initially, annually Maximum CoC-Leasing Payment The maximum amount of rent that can be paid for with CoC-leasing funds is the lower of the rent reasonableness standard and FMR.
+Fair Market Rent As long as the unit's gross rent is rent reasonable, the gross rent may exceed FMR; however, the amount paid with CoC-leasing Initially, CoC/HH funds may not exceed the current published FMR.
+Therefore, if Leasing Annually the gross rent exceeds FMR, CoC leasing funds may pay for a AP portion of the rent up to the FMR amount and the difference must be paid with other, non-CoC funds.
+Maximum CoC-Leasing Payment The maximum amount of rent that can be paid for with CoCleasing funds is the lower of the rent reasonableness standard and FMR.
 Rent Reasonable The unit's gross rent must be rent reasonable.
 Units with gross rents that exceed rent reasonableness standards may not be assisted with CoC-rental assistance funds.
-Rental Assistance СоС Fair Market Rent As long as the unit's gross rent is rent reasonable, the gross rent and the amount paid with CoC-rental assistance funds may exceed FMR.
-Initially, annually Maximum CoC-Rental Assistance The maximum amount of rental assistance that can be paid for with CoC-funds is the rent reasonableness standard.
-Assistance ESG/ average gross rent of three (3) comparable units.
-Un The unit's gross rent must be no more than \$100 above the average gross rent of three (3) comparable units.
-Units with gross rents that exceed rent reasonableness standards may Initially, annually
+Fair Market Rent Rental Initially, CoC As long as the unit's gross rent is rent reasonable, the gross rent Assistance Annually and the amount paid with CoC-rental assistance funds may exceed FMR.
+Maximum CoC-Rental Assistance The maximum amount of rental assistance that can be paid for with CoC-funds is the rent reasonableness standard.
+Rent Reasonable The unit's gross rent must be no more than \$100 above the Rental Initially, ESG/ average gross rent of three (3) comparable units.
+Units with Assistance Annually HHAP 5 gross rents that exceed rent reasonableness standards may not be assisted with ESG-rental assistance funds.